iai-group/UserSimCRS/README.md

 After the simulation, the YAML configuration is saved under `data/runs` using the `output_name` parameter.
 The simulated dialogue is saved under `dialogue_export`.

+#### Case Study: Movie Recommendation

+Resources to conduct a case study in the domain of movie recommendation are available in the [UserSimCRS-ECIR-2026](https://github.com/iai-group/UserSimCRS-ECIR-2026) repository.

 ## Conventions

 We follow the [IAI Python Style Guide](https://github.com/iai-group/styleguide/tree/main/python).